itenisz/gatsby-themes/packages/gatsby-theme-vidyaa/README.md

 To shadow the language config file, you need to copy the original version to your `src/@itenisz/gatsby-theme-vidyaa/config/cfg-languages.js`, then make changes in your version.

-Check the starter example: [@itenisz/gatsby-starter-theme-vidyaa](https://github.com/itenisz/gatsby-themes/tree/master/examples/gatsby-starter-theme-vidyaa)
+Check it on the starter example.

 ### Theme options